 Understanding Layer 2 security in Network Architecture for FCX Certification

-Network Architecture forms an integral part of the expansion of the current network society, where securing the network essential, and particularly the lower layers.
-Layer 2 security which lies within the data link layer of the OSI model helps to protect the communication between the devices in the same network.
+Network Architecture forms an integral part of the expansion of the current network society, where securing the network is essential, and particularly the lower layers.
+Layer 2 security, which lies within the data link layer of the OSI model, helps to protect the communication between the devices in the same network.

 The layer 2 security in network architecture is aimed at safeguarding information processed at the Data Link Layer of OSI Model.
 It is quite important in ascertaining that a network’s infrastructure is maintained intact, particularly for those aiming at FCX Certification.
 Please find hereunder the main features of Layer 2 security: